ssnake-py/qr-code-from-link/README.md

 # qr-code-from-link
-its using qrcode so just enter in terminal: pip install qrcode
+its using qrcode and tkinter so just enter in terminal: pip install qrcode and pip install tkinter (if you dont have them)